 - Adults Are Useless: According to Mordred anyway.
 However, it's Morgaine le Fey who helps the Justice League get back to Earth to fight him and several children admit out right that they miss their parents.

-- Agony of the Feet: Superman shoots Mordred in the foot with his heat vision, but it doesn't slow him down for long.
+- Agony of the Feet: Superman uses his heat vision on the bottom of an enlarged Mordred's Giant Foot of Stomping, but it doesn't slow him down for long.

 - Amulet of Concentrated Awesome: The Amulet of First Magic.